-In step 2, we therefore train an autoencoder, either only on the $\delta^*(\mathcal{G})$-degenerate version of $\mathcal{G}$, or on a larger $k$-degenerate subgraph, i.e. for a $k < \delta^*(\mathcal{G})$.
+In step 2, we therefore train a graph AE or VAE model, either only on the $\delta^*(\mathcal{G})$-core version of $\mathcal{G}$, or on a larger $k$-core subgraph, i.e., for some $k < \delta^*(\mathcal{G})$.
 Our justification for this strategy is twofold.
 The first reason is computational: the $k$-core decomposition can be computed in a linear running time for an undirected graph \cite{batagelj2003}.
-More precisely, to construct a $k$-core, the strategy is to recursively remove all nodes with degree lower than $k$ and their edges from $\mathcal{G}$ until no node can be removed, as described in Algorithm 1.
-It involves sorting nodes by degrees, in $O(n)$ time using a variant of bin-sort, and going through all nodes and edges once (see \cite{batagelj2003} for details).
-Time complexity is $O(\max(m,n))$ with $\max(m,n) = m$ in most real-world graphs, and same space complexity with sparse matrices.
-Our second reason to rely on $k$-degenerate graphs is that, despite being simple, they have been proven to be very useful tools to extract representative subgraphs over the past years, including for node clustering \cite{giatsidis2014}, keyword extraction in graph-of-words \cite{tixier2016} and graph similarity via core-based kernels \cite{nikolentzos2018}.
-We refer to \cite{malliaros2019} for an exhaustive overview of the history, theory, extensions and applications of core decomposition.
+More precisely, to construct a $k$-core, the strategy is to recursively remove all nodes with degrees lower than $k$ and their edges from $\mathcal{G}$ until no node can be removed, as described in Algorithm 1.
+It involves sorting nodes by degrees in $O(n)$ time using a variant of bin-sort, and going through all nodes and edges once (see \cite{batagelj2003} for details).
+The time complexity~is~$O(\max(m,n))$ with $\max(m,n) = m$ in most real-world graphs, and with the same space complexity with sparse matrices.
+Our second reason to rely on the $k$-core decomposition is that, despite being simple, it has been proven to be a useful tool to extract representative subgraphs over the past years, including for node clustering \cite{giatsidis2014}, keyword extraction in graph-of-words~\cite{tixier2016}, and graph similarity via core-based kernels \cite{nikolentzos2018}.
+We refer to Malliaros~et~al.~\cite{malliaros2019} for an exhaustive overview of the history, theory, and applications of the $k$-core decomposition.